Table of Contents

 Breaking Free From a Clonazepam Addiction

 It is a dangerous mistake to believe that one can just stop taking these drugs cold turkey.
-Benzodiazepine addiction is one of the most dangerous to detox from, and must be accomplished under the medical care of a trained detox team.
+Benzodiazepine addiction is one of the most dangerous to detox from, and must be accomplished under the care of a trained detox team.
 Abruptly stopping the clonazepam use will swiftly bring on intense rebound effects, meaning intense symptoms of anxiety and agitation, convulsions, and potential seizures.
 For this reason, clonazepam withdrawal must be a gradual process, conducted through a scheduled tapering process of the drug.

 Clonazepam withdrawal symptoms may include: